-Now that I’ve traced the old branch circuit, it’s time to disconnect the power before replacing the circuit breaker and wiring.
+Now that I’ve traced the old branch circuit, it’s time to disconnect the power before replacing the circuit breaker and wiring for the under kitchen sink outlet.
 The 150 AMP service disconnect on my home is on the outdoor electric meter box.
 Flipping this switch cuts off power to the entire house and circuit breaker panel.

-Had my circuit breaker panel had a main disconnect in the breaker panel, I would have shut the power off at the panel.
-Just remember that when shutting power off at the breaker panel service disconnect that the main feeder cables coming from the electric meter will still be hot (i.e. energized with electricity)!
+Had my circuit breaker panel had a main disconnect in the breaker panel I would have shutoff the power at the panel.
+Just remember that when shutting power off at the breaker panel service disconnect that the main feeder cables from the electric meter will still be hot (energized with electricity)!
+Hire a licensed electrician if in doubt.

 I’ve marked the old hot water dispenser branch circuit wires and circuit breaker with pieces of blue tape to illustrate what I’m working on in the photos.
-I placed the tape on the wires AFTER shutting off the power at the service disconnect.
+I placed the tape on the wires after shutting off the power at the house service disconnect.

-I’m working by the light of a battery powered lantern now because the power to entire house is off.
+I’m working by the light of a battery powered lantern now because the electricity to entire house is Off.

-Remove the branch circuit NM-B 14/2 hot (black) wire from the circuit breaker by unscrewing the clamp screw until the wire is loose:
+Remove the branch circuit NM-B 14/2 hot (black) wire from the circuit breaker by unscrewing the wire clamp screw:

 Pull the black hot wire out of the circuit breaker: